ferrous-systems/rust-training/training-slides/src/compound-types.md

 }

 fn test_shape(shape: Shape) {
-    // Harcoded here, but could be determined by other logic. let ignore_rectangle = true;
+    // Hardcoded here, but could be determined by other logic. let ignore_rectangle = true;
     if !ignore_rectangle && let Shape::Rectangle(length, height) = shape {
         println!("Shape is a Rectangle with {length} x {height}");